expo/expo/docs/pages/versions/unversioned/sdk/location.md

 ### Android permissions

 The `expo-location` module requires permission for approximate (`ACCESS_COARSE_LOCATION`) and precise (`ACCESS_FINE_LOCATION`) device location in the `android.permission` property in **app.json**.
-It also needs the foreground service permission (`FOREGROUND_SERVICE`) to subscribe to location updates while the app is in use.
+It also needs foreground service permission (`FOREGROUND_SERVICE`) to subscribe to location updates while the app is in use.
 When you install this module in your Expo project, all of the three permissions are added automatically.

 To use background location features, you must add the `ACCESS_BACKGROUND_LOCATION` and [submit your app for review and request access to use the background location permission](https://support.google.com/googleplay/android-developer/answer/9799150?hl=en).